SPRING CLASSES NOW ENROLLING!!!

 Email or call us for details.

-CSZ 401: PRINCIPLES OF PERFORMANCE
+CSz 401: PRINCIPLES OF PERFORMANCE

 Now that you have a strong understanding of scene work, character, and relationship, we will push you toward directly applying them into your performance ability.
 Direct critique and side coaching will allow you to begin exploring who you are personally as an improviser and especially as a performer.
 Prerequisites: CSz 101 through 301.